 I had questions recently inquiring about recovering deleted email.
 The questions weren’t from users who wanted to recover accidentally deleted email, but from users who receive sensitive information by email, including personal information and credit card numbers, and need to comply with laws addressing the security of personal information in the event of a data breach.
 They are aware that forensic methods exist that can recover deleted files from a hard drive but wanted to know if an average (or above average) user or a hacker could recover messages after the Deleted items folder is emptied.

-To recover deleted items in the Deleted Items folder, close the reading pane, add the Modified date field to the view and sort by it.
+To find specific items in the Deleted Items folder of an Exchange mailbox when you know approximately when you deleted them, close the reading pane, add the Modified date field to the view and sort by it.
 Find the approximate date you deleted the items.
 To find deleted appointments or contacts, sort by the icon field.
+Note that this will not work with .pst files, you’ll need to find the deleted items yourself.

 When Outlook is configured to use a PST and you use Shift+Delete (recommended for messages you don’t want recovered) or Delete then empty the Deleted items folder, someone would need to use a third party application to have any chance of recovering the messages.
 As time passes and new mail arrives or after the PST is compacted, the ability to recover deleted messages go down dramatically.
 Compacting the data file after emptying the Deleted items folder will eliminate the ability to recover deleted items.